What is LCS-ONE?

 Q: What is LCS-ONE?

 A: In a one-to-one teaching and learning environment, each student is provided access to a personal, mobile computing device.
 When students are in class, the laptop is in their immediate proximity and is used regularly and with purpose.
 In some grades the computers will be based in classrooms and in some, students may carry them from class to class.

 Q: When will students get a device?

-A: This project was scheduuled to be implemented over a four-year period beginning in the fall of 2014.
+A: This initiative was planned with a rolling implementation.
 Ninth-grade students received devices in September, 2014.
 The following school year the program expanded to include other grades at the high school level.
 Eighth-grade students received devices in the third year of the initiative.
-Original plans to include grades 6 and 7 in year four have been delayed due to lack of funding.
+Students in 6th and 7th grade will be receiving devices in September, 2019.

 Below is the timeline based on grade level: